continuedev/continue/docs/docs/walkthroughs/config-file-migration.md

 # Continue Configuration File Formats

-On November 15, 2023, we migrated to using JSON as the primary config file format.
+On November 20, 2023, we migrated to using JSON as the primary config file format.
 If you previously used Continue, we will have attempted to automatically translate your existing config.py into a config.json file.
 If this fails, we will fallback to a default config.json.
-Below we share a list of changes that were made in case you need to manually migrate your config.
+Your previous config.py will still be kept, but moved to config.py.old for reference.
+Below you can find a list of changes that were made in case you need to manually migrate your config.

 The JSON format provides stronger guiderails, making it easier to write a valid config, while still allowing Intellisense in VS Code.